alexerlandsson/sunshine-uf/README.md

-# Sunshine UF
+# Sunshine UF Archive

+> [!Note]
-This website archives versions of Sunshine UF’s websites and business plans.
+> This repository is an archives of Sunshine UF’s websites and business plans.
 The purpose of the project is to preserve the source code for sentimental reasons.

 ## Background
 Sunshine UF was a company founded by me and a group of classmates as part of the UF (Young Enterprise) program at Tranemo Gymnasieskola.
 We sourced and sold portable solar-powered device chargers.
 Over the course of the two-semester project, we created several versions of our website.
 The final version even won an award for Best Website at the local UF fair (Ung Företagsamhet Älvsborg).